 The End of the Privacy of Digital Correspondence

-But this is not the end of the story: For autumn 2021, European Commission announced that it will propose a follow-up legislation that will make the use of chatcontrol mandatory for all e-mail and messenger providers.
-This legislation might then also affect securely end-to-end encrypted communications.
-However, a public consultation by the Commission on this project showed that the majority of respondents, both citizens and stakeholders, were opposed to an obligation to use chat control.
+The European Commission went a step further on the 11 May 2022 by presenting a proposal which would make chat control mandatory for all e-mail, chat and messenger providers and would even apply to so far securely end-to-end encrypted communication services.
+However, a public consultation by the Commission demonstrated that the majority of respondents, both citizens and stakeholders, were opposed to an obligation to use chat control.
 Over 80% of respondents opposed its application to end-to-end encrypted communications.
-As a result, the Commission postponed the draft legislation originally announced for July to

 How did we get here?

-In 2020 the European Commission proposed “temporary” legislation aimed at allowing the search of all private chats, messages, and emails for illegal depictions of minors and attempted initiation of contacts with minors.
-This is to allow the providers of Facebook Messenger, Gmail, et al, to scan every message for suspicious text and images.
-This takes place in a fully automated process and using error-prone “artificial intelligence”.
-If an algorithm considers a message suspicious, its content and meta-data are disclosed automatically and without human verification to a private US-based organization and from there to national police authorities worldwide.
+In 2020 the European Commission initiated “temporary” legislation which allows the searching of all private chats, messages, and emails for illegal depictions of minors and attempted initiation of contacts with minors.
+This allows the providers of Facebook Messenger, Gmail, et al, to scan every message for suspicious text and images.
+This takes place in a fully automated process, in part using error-prone “artificial intelligence”.
+If an algorithm considers a message suspicious, its content and meta-data are disclosed (usually automatically and without human verification) to a private US-based organization and from there to national police authorities worldwide.
 The reported users are not notified.

 More videos on Chatcontrol are available in this playlist

 - All of your chat conversations and emails will be automatically searched for suspicious content.
 Nothing remains confidential or secret.
 There is no requirement of a court order or an initial suspicion for searching your messages.
 It occurs always and automatically.

 - If an algorithms classifies the content of a message as suspicious, your private or intimate photos may be viewed by staff and contractors of international corporations and police authorities.
 Also your private nude photos may be looked at by people not known to you, in whose hands your photos are not safe.